climateclock/cclock/README.md

 code will be deployed as version 0 and preferences will be wiped (the equivalent of a "factory reset").

-Alternatively, during development, you can run the clock in a window on your computer with:
+Alternatively, during development, you can simulate the clock in a window on your computer with:

-    tools/sdl_run
+    tools/sim

 Or you can deploy the current code to a MatrixPortal (without resetting anything else) with: